Image

 CVA Reports

-When applying for a CVA grant, it is important to know that quarterly deliverable reports will be expected from the grantee.
-Reports should be submitted within 20 calendar days following the end of each quarter.
-This is to ensure transparency and that the project remains on schedule for completion before the agreement end date.
-These reports will also be used when submitting invoices.
+When applying for a CVA grant, it is important to know that quarterly progress reports will be required from the grantee.
+Reports must be submitted within 20 calendar days following the end of each quarter.
+This is to ensure transparency and that the project remains on schedule for completion on or before the agreement end date.

-• All CVA grantees are required to submit a Progress Report Form, which is Exhibit A of their contract, for each quarter of their grant award period, until the project completion date, as outlined in their agreement.
+• All CVA grantees are required to submit a Progress Report Form, which is Exhibit A of the agreement, for each quarter of the grant award period, until the project completion date, as outlined in their agreement.

 • For operations and maintenance agreements, the facility will be required to report during the grant award period only.